Rhetos/ODataGenerator/Readme.md

 Features
 ========

-Current OData interface only support query operations.
+Current OData interface only supports query operations.

 * Expand is not supported.
 * Writeable interface is not supported.

-Usage example:
+Usage examples:

-* To query data from entity *Claim* in module *Common* with Rhetos service running on *localhost/Rhetos*, use URI:
+1. To query data from entity *Claim* in module *Common* with Rhetos service running on *localhost/Rhetos*, use URI:

         http://localhost/Rhetos/OData/CommonClaim

-* To import data from OData service to Excel 2013, select Data -> From Other Sources -> From OData Data Feed -> paste the link above -> Next -> check CommonClaim -> Finish -> Ok.
+2. To import data from OData service to Excel 2013, select Data -> Get External Data -> From Other Sources -> From OData Data Feed -> paste the link above -> Next -> check CommonClaim -> Finish -> Ok.
+	* This table in the Excel document is linked to the Rhetos server.
+By clicking Refresh you can retrieve new data into the Excel table.

 Prerequisites
 =============